January 29 - May 26, 2019

 Art jewelry developed as a reaction to the conformity of mass-produced goods throughout the Industrial Revolution.
 Each of the designers represented in Maker & Muse, though inspired by their own individual cultures and surroundings, shared similar aesthetic ideals: they all sought to produce innovative jewelry with semiprecious stones, enamelwork, and dramatic forms.
 Women influenced art jewelry both as muses to male designers, and for the first time, as designers themselves.
 The works in this exhibition offer a mesmerizing glimpse into the social, political, and economic realms in which they were created.
 The exhibition was drawn from the collection of Richard H. Driehaus, as well as from other prominent collections.

-A fully illustrated catalogue, Maker & Muse: Women and Early Twentieth Century Art Jewelry, edited by Elyse Zorn Karlin with essays by Sharon S. Darling, Jeannine Falino, Elyse Zorn Karlin, Yvonne J. Markowitz and Emily Banis Stoehrer, and Janis Staggs, with photographs by John Faier, is available for purchase in the Museum Store.
+A fully illustrated catalogue accompanied the Exhibition, Maker & Muse: Women and Early Twentieth Century Art Jewelry, edited by Elyse Zorn Karlin with essays by Sharon S. Darling, Jeannine Falino, Elyse Zorn Karlin, Yvonne J. Markowitz and Emily Banis Stoehrer, and Janis Staggs, with photographs by John Faier.

 Maker & Muse: Women and Early Twentieth Century Art Jewelry was organized by The Richard H. Driehaus Museum and is toured by International Arts & Artists, Washington, DC.